chapel-lang/chapel/doc/sphinx/source/users-guide/base/forloops.rst

 =========

-*For-loops* are Chapel's means of expressing serial iteration as driven by an iterator function or iterable expression.
-As a simple example, the following for-loop loops over the integers 1 through 5, printing a message per iteration:
+*For-loops* are Chapel's means of expressing serial iteration as driven by an *iterand*—an iterator function or iterable expression.
+As a simple example, the following code loops over the integers 1 through 5, printing a message per iteration:

 .. literalinclude:: examples/users-guide/base/forloops.chpl
   :caption: